DavideScarpetta/DavideScarpetta/README.md

 - 👋 Hi, I’m @DavideScarpetta
 - 👀 I’m interested in the Bionformatic world, starting from genome assembly to machine learning algorithm
-- 🌱 I’m currently studying "Bioinfromatics for Computational Genomics" at Politecnico of Milan and University of Milan - statale
+- 🌱 I’m currently studying "Bioinfromatics for Computational Genomics", a shared degree between Politecnico of Milan and University of Milan - statale
 - 📫 How to reach me: dav.scarpetta@gmail.com

 <!---